-When you first open PuTTYgen, it will look something like this:
+When you first open the PuTTy SSH key utility, it will look something like this:

-To create a key, click on “Generate” in the “Actions” section of the screen.
+To use PuTTy to generate an SSH key create a key, click on “Generate” in the “Actions” section of the screen.
 You will receive a message instructing you to move your mouse around a bit on the screen to help create action to help randomize the key that is being created, like so:

 Do this until the key has been generated.
 When it is complete, you will be shown a screen that looks something like this: